-Temple Bruer was once one of the wealthiest Templar preceptories in England.
+Temple Bruer was once the second wealthiest Templar preceptory in England, after London.

 The surviving 12th century tower originally formed part of the Templar church.